-To pay for an MBA, you may want to apply for fellowships, scholarships or loans.
+A Master of Business Administration (MBA) degree can easily cost over $100,000, but the investment can pay off if it helps you qualify for a broader range of advanced careers.
+To pay for an MBA, you may need to apply for fellowships, scholarships or loans.
 You may also be able to take advantage of employer-sponsored programs.
 Read on to learn more about some of the best ways to finance your degree.

 Borrowers often turn to private student loans when they surpass borrowing limits with federal student loans or to take advantage of lower interest rates.
 With private student loans, interest rates can be incredibly competitive, and that’s especially true if you have a high credit score.